nine187/CMEECourseWork/Week1/README.md

  CompileLaTeX.sh | Compile latex and produce a .pdf file FirstBiblio.bib | Bibliography for the latex file FirstExample.tex | A cool latex file
- FirstExample.pdf | A pdf of the combined .bib and .tex files